2 arrested in homicide investigation at abandoned rock quarry in Moore County

 Branson Raye Lambert, 21, is accused of killing Dillion Zayne Wirt, 23.
 Lambert and Wirt are both from Asheboro.

 That quarry is now partially filled with water.
-Crews have not yet located Wirt's body.
+Crews have not found Wirt's body.

 Lambert and 36-year-old Jessica Lynn Loflin were arrested at a gas station in Virginia around 7 p.m.
 Sunday.